brev-dev/another_esp8266_sensor_board/README.md

    1. It's probably fixable within Tasmota's other options (maybe SetOption63?)
    2. Add a retained MQTT POWER2 ON command.
    3. Set GPIO12 (the pin powering the moisture sensor) to `Output Hi` rather than `Relay 2`, so it's set high early in Tasmota's boot process.
-- Tasmota can probably also be configured to carry-out the watering function directly when the moisture goes below a certain level.
-However, I carry this out in NodeRed, broadcasting the command to the device by MQTT.
+- Tasmota can probably also be configured to carry-out the watering function directly, when the moisture goes below a certain level.
+However, I do this in NodeRed, broadcasting the command to the device by MQTT.

 ### MicroPython